dragonflydb/documentation/docs/managing-dragonfly/flags.md

 Dragonfly can be tuned and configured by a set of config flags.
 These flags can be:

 1. Passed to a Dragonfly as command line arguments.
-E.g, `./dragonfly --port=6379`.
+E.g, `dragonfly --port=6379`.
-2. Loaded from a file by a Dragonfly instance.
-E.g. `./dragonfly --flagfile=path_to_flags/flags.txt`
+2. Loaded from a file.
+E.g. `dragonfly --flagfile=path_to_flags/flags.txt`
 3. Can be set via env variables by adding the prefix `DFLY_` followed by the flag name.
 E.g. `export DFLY_port=6379` (note it's case sensitive)
 4. At runtime via `CONFIG SET` command.
 Not all flags can be configured at runtime.

-You can try `./dragonfly --helpfull` to get a list of all flags or `--help=substring` shows help for flags which include specified substring in either in the name, description or path.
+You can try `dragonfly --helpfull` to get a list of all flags or `--help=substring` shows help for flags which include specified substring in either in the name, description or path.

 ## Available flags